americanas-go/log/README.md

 ```

 #### WithFields
-creates an entry from the standard logger and adds multiple fields to i
+creates an entry from the standard logger and adds multiple fields to it.

 ```go
 package main